Install Docker Toolbox on Windows

 $ docker-machine rm my-docker-machine Successfully removed my-docker-machine

-This step is optional because if you plan to re-install Docker Machine as a part of Docker for Windows, you can import and continue to manage those machines through Docker.
+This step is optional because if you plan to re-install Docker Machine as a part of Docker Desktop for Windows, you can import and continue to manage those machines through Docker.

 Note: This process does not remove the

 docker-install.exefile.
 You must delete that file yourself.

 If you want to remove Docker entirely, you can verify that the uninstall removed the